 🌡️ Weather Overview

 Expect hot, dry days and sun until 9 PM.
 July and August can be scorching, especially downtown, where the pavement radiates heat.
-But Sofia is a dry city, so you won’t get the sticky humidity common elsewhere in Europe.
+But Sofia is a dry city, so you won’t get the sticky humidity common in many other European cities.

 🎉 Summer Events & Street Life